Acorn Bank's glorious gardens

 Beyond the walls, the new orchard contains a growing collection of local apples.

 A series of small linked gardens celebrates continuous development and adaption over at least 350 years.
-The first brick-lined walls date from around 1650, enclosing a productive vegetable garden with a smaller area for fruit growing protected by a wall heated with the flue gases from three fires.
+The first brick-lined walls date from around 1650, originally enclosing a productive vegetable garden with a smaller area for fruit growing protected by a wall heated with the flue gases from three fires.

 By the 1830s the emphasis had moved towards ornamentation and fruit production with the now lost lower garden made on the banks of Crowdundle Beck for vegetables.